Brain Exercise Initiative

 Change a member's access level

-Change a member's active status
+change a member's active status

-Delete a member from the BEI organization
+delete a member from the bei org

 User Flow

 Based on previous design work and current design goals, we created an admin portal user flow that combined patient management, volunteer management, as well as an account page.
+This allowed us to map out how existing features in the patient management system might parallel our proposed volunteer management page and account page.

 Wireframing